Rose Essential Oil

-Uses of Rose Essential Oil
+Uses Of Rose Essential Oil

-Rose oil can be used as a massage oil or diluted in the bath, to help with anxiety, stress and tension, or just to make the skin smell gorgeous.
+Blended massage oil or in the bath – Rose oil can be used as a massage oil or diluted in the bath, to help with anxiety, stress and tension.

 Cream or lotion – When used in a cream or lotion, it is helpful to soften and hydrate the skin.

 Originally, the name ‘rose’ was derived from the Greek word ‘rodan’ meaning red.
 It is even believed that rose was one of the main ingredients in the cosmetics used by Cleopatra.

 Antiseptic – To prevent the wounds from becoming infected or septic, the oil can be topically applied.